nixworks/public/news/2012/07/5/index.md

 Wikileaks begins releasing more than two million emails it dubs the &quot;Syria files&quot;, promising embarrassment for both Syria and its opponents.

 ### [A recount of ballot papers in the 2012 Mexican presidential election confirms Enrique Pena Nieto of the Institutional Revolutionary Party as the winner. ](/news/2012/07/5/a-recount-of-ballot-papers-in-the-2012-mexican-presidential-election-confirms-enrique-pena-nieto-of-the-institutional-revolutionary-party-as.md)
-_Context: Enrique Peña Nieto, Institutional Revolutionary Party, Mexican presidential elections_
+_Context: Enrique Pea Nieto, Institutional Revolutionary Party, Mexican presidential elections_

 ## [Previous Day...](/news/2012/07/4/index.md)